 Dentures and partial dentures are removable natural looking dental prostheses that help restore the aesthetics of your smile in addition to the form and function of your jaw by replacing one or several missing teeth.

 Full dentures are used when all of your natural teeth are missing, or removed from your mouth.
 The term used to describe when teeth are not present is edentulous.
 Whereas, partial dentures are used when not all of your natural teeth are missing; which is referred to as partially edentulous.

 - Removable prosthetics are very patient specific, so not every patient will require the same treatment.
 Your treatment options will be discussed and we will advise what treatment is correct for you and your overall oral health.

 - Conventional Full Dentures - This is when you are completely edentulous with no natural teeth present.
 If your teeth are not already missing, and you need to have them removed, the gum tissue needs time to heal before the denture can be fabricated and placed in your mouth.
-It could take a few months for the gum tissue to heal completely, and during this time you will be without teeth.
+It could take a few months for the gum tissue to heal completely and during this time you will be without teeth.

-Even though dentures are not real teeth, you should care for them like they are.
-You should brush them to remove plaque and food particles before removing your dentures.
-After they have been removed you should place them directly into room temperature water or a denture cleaning solution and not sleep in them.
-Hot water should not be used for cleaning because it could warp the dentures.
-Your dentures are delicate, so make sure you are careful when handling them so you don't drop them.
-Also, never try to adjust your dentures yourself.
-You could ruin them, so you should always seek assistance from your dentist if they feel uncomfortable or loose, please contact our office for assistance.
+- Even though dentures are not real teeth, please care for them like they are.
+Brush them to remove plaque and food particles before removing your dentures.
+Once removed place them into room temperature water or a denture cleaning solution and not sleep in them.
+Hot water should not be used for cleaning because it could warp the denture.
+Your dentures are delicate, so handle with care to avoid dropping them.
+If your denture feels uncomfortable or loose, please contact our office for assistance.